Architecture and the Built Environment

-In the area of Energy and Building Design we are studying how buildings should be designed so as to be both energy efficient and comfortable.
-Special areas of study are thermal insulation and thermal inertia, the use of passive (radiation through windows) and active (sun panels and solar cells) solar energy, and sun blinds to reduce dazzle and excessive indoor temperatures.
+In the area of Energy and Building Design we are studying how buildings should be designed to be both energy efficient and comfortable.
+Special areas of study are thermal insulation and thermal inertia, the use of passive (radiation through windows) and active (sun panels and solar cells) solar energy, as well as sun blinds to reduce dazzle and excessive indoor temperatures.

-In Environmental Psychology research is carried out into how people perceive and are affected by their environment, for example, interiors, the urban environment and the countryside, and how people influence their environment through their behaviour.
-We also study the needs of various groups, such as the elderly, the handicapped and children.
-Some of our current research projects include the effects of light on health and well-being, and the importance of colour in how people perceive the urban environment.
+In Environmental Psychology research is carried out on how people perceive and are affected by their environment, for example: interiors, the urban environment and the countryside, and how people influence their environment through their behaviour.
+We also study the needs of various groups in society, such as the elderly, the handicapped and children.
+Some of our current research projects include the effects of light on our health and well-being, and the importance of colour in how people perceive the urban environment.
 Other projects include the perception of, and attitudes towards wind turbines, and school environments for children with cognitive functional disorders.

 History of Architecture

 Housing Development and Management (HDM)

 Several of the staff working in Housing Development and Management (HDM) are engaged in teaching and research on housing and design as well as construction and use of the urban environment, especially in developing countries.
 They collaborate with and offer support to: politicians, architects and building planners in for example: Latin America and North Africa.
 Further education is also provided for experts and researchers from other countries.